-The objects relevant in a soccer match are the ball, the goals, the line markings, and, of course, the players as well as the referees.
-Ball, goal, and line markings are geometrical features, i. e. circles and lines.
-There is a large number of algorithms for detecting them in images, from the classical Hough transform [10] up to a range of more elaborate methods [11].
+The objects relevant in a soccer match are the ball, the goals, the line markings and of course the players.
+Ball, goal and line markings are geometrical features, i.e. circles and lines.
+There is a large number of algorithms for detecting them in images, from the classical Hough transform (Davies, 2004) up to a range of more elaborate methods (Guru and Shekar, 2004).

 Recognizing other players is more challenging.
 It is particularly difficult because we will probably need not only the general position but the detailed state of motion for close range tackling and to infer the player's action for tactical purposes.
-Fortunately, people tracking is an important topic in computer vision with a large body of literature [12].
-An approach which is capable of tracking the body as well as the limbs of sportsmen (see Fig. 3) has been presented by [13].
+Fortunately, people tracking is an important topic in computer vision with a large body of literature (Price, 2008; Ramanan and Forsyth, 2003).